-ADNet: A Large-Scale and Extensible Multi-Domain Benchmark for Anomaly Detection Across 380 Real-World Categories
+ADNet: A Multi-Domain Benchmark for Anomaly Detection Across 380 Real-World Categories

 Arxiv 2025